Full Great Dane Painting Video (breakdown below)

 This part of the portrait process is easier to see in a video.

 Basically I’m starting with black paint and a large brush and filling in shadows.
-I’m not worrying much about details; those will come later.
+I’m not worrying much about details because those will come later.

 Finishing the Great Dane Puppy Painting with Highlights & Details

-Adding fine details like individual hairs makes the finished piece sparkle.
+Finally, adding fine details like individual hairs makes the piece sparkle.

 This portrait of Buddy is just over life-sized, at 24″ x 30″.
 As you can see, this size looks wonderful on the wall!